opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

     2. Goal 2 is achieved by giving some stops a lower _visiting-cost_ according to the `StopTransferPriority`.
     3. Goal 3 and 6 is achieved by allowing constrained transfers to override regular transfers.
-An optional `RaptorTransferConstraintsProvider` is injected into Raptor witch Raptor calls to get guaranteed transfers.
+An optional `RaptorTransferConstraintsProvider` is injected into Raptor which Raptor calls to get guaranteed transfers.
 This service is also responsible for rejecting a transfer(TODO).
  2. Optimize transfers: Goal 4, 5, and 7 are achieved by post-processing paths.
 Paths from the routing search are revised, optimizing the stop at which transfers happen between each pair of